PAIR-code/lit/website/src/tutorials/text-salience.md

-In this tutorial, we will explore how to use salience maps to analyze a text classifier in the [Classification and Regression models demo](https://pair-code.github.io/lit/demos/glue.html) from the LIT website, and how these findings can support counterfactual analysis using LIT’s generators, such as Hotflip, to test hypotheses.
+In this tutorial, we will explore how to use salience maps to analyze a text classifier in the [Classification and Regression models demo](https://pair-code.github.io/lit/demos/glue.html) from the LIT website, and how these findings can support counterfactual analysis using LIT's generators, such as Hotflip, to test hypotheses.
 The Salience Maps module can be found under the Explanations tab in the bottom half of this demo and it supports four different methods for the GLUE model under test (with other models it might